msadowski/weeklyrobotics/_posts/2019-06-16-weekly-robotics-43.md

 ---
 ![HeaderImage](/img/headers/43.jpg "Header image")

->> Welcome to issue #43 of Weekly Robotics Newsletter!
+>> Welcome to the issue #43 of Weekly Robotics Newsletter!
 We just realized that in May we broke the record of website visits with 3k unique users!
 Combining that with our 900 e-mail subscribers we are on the edge of creating a community!
 Mat's plan for the next couple of weeks is to streamline the process of releasing new issues and improve the [Weekly Robotics database](https://weeklyrobotics.com/awesome-wr) that we introduced last week.
 If you have any comments or ideas then feel free to [get in touch](mailto:contact@weeklyrobotics.com), we love hearing from you!

 1) Gas Thruster Controlled Drone.
 <br>[YouTube](https://youtu.be/XpA6qpNlNOE)<br>